Why do I love my age? What do I like about being 58? So many things …

 Like a good wine, age is wonderful in many ways.
-I have more gratitude and appreciation of the world.
-At age 50, I’ve come to realize what is important.
-Not to be doom and gloom, but I’m reaching the mile marker, the midpoint of life, and I want the rest of my years to be happy.
+With every birthday, I have more gratitude and appreciation of the world.
+At age 58, I’ve come to realize what is important.
+Not to be doom and gloom, but I’m reaching the mile marker.
+I’m over the midpoint of life, and I want the rest of my years to be happy.
 While I’ve always been a get it done, check it off the list person, balancing my work and my personal life, now I am acutely aware that I want to spend more time on the things that matter, the people that matter, and leave my mark on the world, however small, by making it a better place.

 Things I Love About My Age